callahanchris/callahanchris.github.io/source/_posts/2014-10-08-behind-the-scenes-of-the-has-many-active-record-association.markdown

 end
 ```

+Now we know that in our example, `House` and `:characters` are being passed as the `model` and `name` arguments to the `build` method.

+### Locating the "Metaprogramming Magic"
-In addition to the arguments passed to `has_many`, `House` was also being passed in as the `model` parameter of the `build` method.
-First, the `build` method checks if the `name` parameter (`:characters`) is "dangerous", and if so it throws an error.
-The [comment](https://github.com/rails/rails/blob/master/activerecord/lib/active_record/attribute_methods.rb#L128) above the `dangerous_attribute_name?` method describes "dangerous" as such:

-> A method name is 'dangerous' if it is already (re)defined by Active Record, but not by any ancestors.
-(So 'puts' is not dangerous but 'save' is.)
+The `build` method first checks if the `name` parameter is "dangerous", and if so it throws an error.
+The [comment](https://github.com/rails/rails/blob/master/activerecord/lib/active_record/attribute_methods.rb#L128) above the `dangerous_attribute_name?` method states that "a method name is 'dangerous' if it is already (re)defined by Active Record, but not by any ancestors.
+(So 'puts' is not dangerous but 'save' is.)"

-If everything is OK here, the `build` method continues by passing all the method arguments to the `create_builder` method, which checks that the `name` parameter (`:characters`) is a symbol, then instantiates a new instance of the Builder::Association class.
+Barring any unforeseen danger, the `build` method then passes all of its method arguments to the `create_builder` method, which is called on an implicit receiver.
+In this context, `self` is referring to the `ActiveRecord::Associations::Builder::HasMany` class.
+The `create_builder` method checks that the `name` argument passed to it (`:characters`) is a symbol, then instantiates a new instance of the `ActiveRecord::Associations::Builder::HasMany` class.
 This object is stored as `builder`, a local variable in the `build` method above.

-Next, the `build` instance method (different from the `build` class method) is called on the `builder` object, taking a model (`House`) as a method argument and storing the result to a local variable `reflection`.
+Next, the `build` instance method (different from the `build` class method) is called on the `builder` object.
+The `build` instance method takes a model (`House`) as a method argument.

 ```ruby
 def build(model)